Call for Free consultation

 Know Your Rights

 We have spoken many times on this blog that the Fair Debt Collection Privacy Act (FDCPA) protects you from third-party debt collectors who employ harassment and other unfair practices to try to collect a debt.
+There are several laws that protect consumers from unfair debt collection practices, and the Federal Trade Commission enforces these laws.
 Third-party debt collectors are those who either collect for the original creditor or who have bought the debt.
 Before dealing with a debt collector, you should have a good idea what they are allowed to do and what they are not.

+The FDCPA rules are designed to protect consumer rights and clearly outline what debt collectors can and cannot do.
 If a debt collector violates your rights under the FDCPA, you can sue them for damages and legal fees.
-A good, experienced Florida debt collection defense attorney can inform you, and many including Attorney Debt Fighters, offer a fee initial consultation.
+A good, experienced Florida debt collection defense attorney can inform you, and many including Attorney Debt Fighters, offer a free initial consultation.

 Don’t Be Intimidated or Manipulated by These Debt Collector Scare Tactics